isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    <https://tools.ietf.org/html/rfc1497>`__: This requires the open source
    BOOTP hook to be loaded.
 See :ref:`hooks-bootp` for details.

+-  *Dynamic Host Configuration Protocol*, `RFC 1531
+   <https://tools.ietf.org/html/rfc1531>`__: This RFC is obsolete and
+   was replaced by RFC 1541, which in turn was replaced by RFC 2131.
+   Kea supports all three RFCs.

+-  *Clarifications and Extensions for the Bootstrap Protocol*, `RFC 1532
+   <https://tools.ietf.org/html/rfc1532>`__: This RFC has an editorial
+   error and was quickly superseeded by RFC 1542.
+Kea supports them both.

+-  *DHCP Options and BOOTP Vendor Extensions*, `RFC 1533
+   <https://tools.ietf.org/html/rfc1533>`__: This RFC is obsolete and
+   was replaced by RFC 2132.
+Nevertheless, Kea supports the options defined in it.

+-  *Dynamic Host Configuration Protocol*, `RFC 1541
+   <https://tools.ietf.org/html/rfc1541>`__: This RFC is obsolete and
+   was replaced by RFC 2131.
+Kea supports both.

+-  *Clarifications and Extensions for the Bootstrap Protocol*, `RFC 1542
+   <https://tools.ietf.org/html/rfc1542>`__: This RFC is supported.

 -  *Dynamic Host Configuration Protocol*, `RFC 2131
    <https://tools.ietf.org/html/rfc2131>`__: Supported messages are
    DHCPDISCOVER (1), DHCPOFFER (2), DHCPREQUEST (3), DHCPRELEASE (7),